Skip to content

 However, this is fairly verbose and error-prone.
 Instead, you can create “sub-stores” by calling select('key') on the parent store, where key is the object key or array index you want to select.
 This creates a new store instance that lets you operate on the selected object key.

-In this example, we can create a sub-store for the theme preference:
+In this example, we can create a sub-store for the preference key, and operate on the theme value:

 const userStore = store({